Passer au contenu

 5. Control every phase of the movement.

-Tips: To target your pecs more effectively, lean your upper body forward slightly.
+Tips: To really hit your chest, lean your upper body forward a bit.

 L-sit on street workout bar